Problem Set 1, Data Engineering in ArcGIS Pro

 • Be sure all geoprocessing models have appropriate names, i.e., names that allow your future self or others (graders!) to easily identify what that model does.

-• Submit your <NetID>_Notes.docx and <NetID>_Results.docx files separately to Sakai.
+• Submit your <NetID>_Notes.docx to Canvas.

 RUBRIC